|

 In the West: You Pick Your Own Poison

 You think Vegas plays the odds?
 Be it flood, earthquake, or avalanche, the West has something to offer you.
-Pick your geographic location, and you

-choose your liability.
+Pick your geographic location, and you choose your liability.
 A big shake thrice a century?
-That rogue wave?
+That rogue

+wave?
 The blizzard that shuts down all roads and power, or quiet panic crouched on a roof top during catastrophic flood.
 We all have issues.
-Here in

-the Sierra, damage occurs when a deep snowpack is rapidly melted by heavy rain.
+Here in the Sierra, damage occurs when a deep snowpack is rapidly melted

+by heavy rain.
 Of course, the seemingly benign, long-term drought is usually the most relentless, costly and large-scale impacter of all.

-Climatologists rank storm intensity by a cycle of return.
-The likelihood of any storm's precipitation intensity and time profile is quantified into a rating system.
-Unusual storm events are compared to each other
+likelihood of any storm's precipitation intensity and time profile is quantified into a rating system.
+Unusual storm events are compared to each other according to what weather scientists expect in any given

-according to what weather scientists expect in any given area over time.
+area over time.
 Pacific storms have pummeled California and the Sierra for so many years that we shouldn't be surprised.
 It's a behavior we should expect.

-The Sierra snowpack provides millions of people in California and Nevada high quality drinking water.
-To predict runoff and mitigate downstream flooding, virtually every watershed snowpack is measured for its
+people in California and Nevada high quality drinking water.
+To predict runoff and mitigate downstream flooding, virtually every watershed snowpack is measured for its water content.
+The snow survey is conducted

-water content.
-The snow survey is conducted once a month (January to May) by teams of men and women who use skis, snow mobiles, snowshoes, and helicopters to measure the Sierra snowpack.
-A snow core is weighed to
+once a month (January to May) by teams of men and women who use skis, snow mobiles, snowshoes, and helicopters to measure the Sierra snowpack.
+A snow core is weighed to determine its water content.

-Passive sensing devices are also deployed in remote but important watershed locations in the Sierra Nevada.
-All these data inform reservoir/dam operators how much water they
+sensing devices are also deployed in remote but important watershed locations in the Sierra Nevada.
+All these data inform reservoir/dam operators how much water they should store to not waste water and to avoid

 Photo #1: Carnelian Bay: Quick-falling 6-foot snowfall (Dec.
-20-21, 1996), which melted and contributed to the 1997 New Years flood
+20-21, 1996), which melted and contributed to the 1997 New Years flood Photo #2: Snow surveyors, like these two guys in 1959,

-Photo #2: Snow surveyors, like these two guys in 1959, knew how to enjoy the backcountry.
+knew how to enjoy the backcountry.

 |